sayankotor/ecal_sep/README.md

 We take it and create features.

 Every event describe by ROOT-file.

 Every element in ROOT - tuple describing a hit of one (or merged) particle: center cell in calorimeter(elem 6,7), area(elem 5), squares 5*5 around center cell (two, for main and PS-calorimeter: 8,9), event ID(0), energy of square(1), photon hypothesis(10).

 **models/** - An attempt to wrap XGB to custom class

 **utils/** Preprocessing

-We have a Electronic and Pre-shower Calorimeter: https://docs.google.com/document/d/1ZD6YeYcOv8fUM4BvnXNWvFzxNuRRHUUvOUirDCFHZ5Y/edit?usp=sharing
+We have a electronic and pre-shower Calorimeter: https://docs.google.com/document/d/1ZD6YeYcOv8fUM4BvnXNWvFzxNuRRHUUvOUirDCFHZ5Y/edit?usp=sharing

 There are 3 areas with different granularity.
 Every area has its own size in pixels, own bound in pixels.